 About Snowflake

 In the light of huge data volumes growing exponentially, a lot of organizations are turning to Snowflake for processing, analytics, and storage of data.
 Snowflake can handle and analyze large data volumes with exceptional performance and scalability.
 It functions as a Cloud data warehouse and can run on multiple Cloud environments including AWS, Azure and GCP.
-RISE with SAP (Everything You Need to Know)
+Reliable SAP CDC and Data Provisioning in SAP

 Snowflake operates as a fully managed Software as a Service (SaaS) solution, providing a unified platform for various data-related functions such as data warehousing, data lakes, data engineering, data science, and application development.
 Its key features include storage and compute separation, elastic scalable computing, data sharing, cloning, and support for third-party tools, making it a preferred solution for data analytics and business intelligence.
 Snowflake enables secure data sharing across organizations and allows data to be integrated from multiple sources into a single repository.
 SAP to Snowflake (Make the Integration Easy)